VincePuc99/ArloUSB-AnyRPi/README.md

 - `sync_clips.sh` - Synchronizes clips from the USB storage to a shared directory.
 Ensures that the mount point is properly managed to avoid data corruption.

+- `arlo_usb_start.log` - Will be created on first run.
+Check it for any issue.

-- `telegram-sync.py`: (Optional) File service for synchronizing clips from the USB storage to a Telegram Bot.
+- `telegram-sync.py` - (Optional) File service for synchronizing clips from the USB storage to a Telegram Bot.

 ### Dependencies
 The scripts require the following packages: